itucsdb1805/FlyBase/docs/source/user/basics.rst

 .. figure:: photos/user_not_found.jpg

-Since he is not in the database, website asks him to fill out some information.
+Since he is not in the database, website asks him to fill out some information as you see above.